CarlosOteroGitHub/CarlosOteroGitHub/README.md

 ### 👨‍💻 About me
 <p style="color: #E6E6FA;">I'm a computer engineer by profession with over six years of experience in my field.
 I have held various roles in IT, including technical development lead, software engineer, technical support, and software programmer in areas such as backend, frontend, and databases.
 During my career, I have had the opportunity to work on various projects for different commercial companies, collaborating closely with multidisciplinary teams.

-My professional philosophy is to offer my clients innovative, efficient, and cost-effective solutions aimed at substantially improving business processes with high quality standards, in an ethical and timely manner.</p>
+My professional philosophy is to offer my clients innovative, efficient, and cost-effective solutions aimed at substantially improving business processes with high quality standards, in an ethical and timely manner.</ p>

 ------------

 ### 🛠️ In my GitHub profile you will find projects related to:

 + HTML and CSS.
-+ Python, Java, Typescript and Kootlin.
++ Python, Java, Typescript, PHP and Kootlin.
 + SQL and NoSQL.
 + Programming Logic.
 + Object-Oriented Programming.